TennoWarfov/PythonWebScrapper/readme.md

 2. Automated web scraping with Python and Celery is available [here](https://codeburst.io/automated-web-scraping-with-python-and-celery-ac02a4a9ce51).

+3. Making a web scraping application with Python, Celery, and Django [here]().

 ## Automated scraping commands
 The following are used to start the scheduled scraping with Celery in `tasks.py`.